Flowpack/Flowpack.DecoupledContentStore/README.md

 ## TODO

+- "which content releases exist?" -> solve independently of prunner - maintain list of IDs in Redis, + for every entry another "meta" entry with starttime, endtime, ... (incl.
+Metadata like "when has it run,  prunner job ID")
-clean up of old content releases error handling better tests force-switch
+- clean up of old content releases
+  - in Content Store / Redis
+  - (SK) in prunner
+- generate the old content format
+- (SK) error handling tests
+- force-switch possibility
+- (AM) UI
+- check for TODOs :)

 ## Missing Features from old